asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 The full code is available [here](https://github.com/asantos00/deno-website-resolutions).

-Again the code is quite straightforward, we're using `Deno` runtime APIs to access the filesystem, and the third-party packages to decode and compare both images.
+Again, the code is quite straightforward.
+We're using `Deno` runtime APIs to access the filesystem, and the third-party packages to decode and compare both images.

+If the Deno APIs look strange to you, fear nothing, the Deno documentation is quite complete on that.

 ## Documentation